Arnab-Sarker/official/content/authors/admin/_index.md

     date_end: 2020-12-31
     summary: |
       Responsibilities include:
-      - Migrated infrastructure to a new data center
+      - Migrated infrastructure to a new data cente
-      - lorem ipsum dolor sit amet, consectetur adipiscing elit
-      - lorem ipsum dolor sit amet, consectetur adipiscing elit

 # Skills
 # Add your own SVG icons to `assets/media/icons/`